Tabitha Edith Lee

 tabitha_edith_lee.png

+Previously, I completed my Ph.D. in Robotics at the Robotics Institute at Carnegie Mellon University, where I was a member of the Intelligent Autonomous Manipulation group led by Prof. Oliver Kroemer.
 During my Ph.D., my thesis focused on causal robot learning for manipulation.
 Specifically, I investigated the interplay between robot perception and control through the lens of causality to learn and leverage the causal structure of manipulation tasks.
 To this end, my research built toward a causal robot learning system that empowers lifelong autonomous manipulation in challenging, open-world settings, such as homes, hospitals, and restaurants.

-Prior to my Ph.D., I invented, developed, and deployed a vision-based localization system for an underwater robot that inspects nuclear reactors.
+Prior to my Ph.D., I invented, developed, and tested a vision-based localization system for an underwater robot that inspects nuclear reactors.
 This technology was invented through my M.S. in Robotics research with Prof. Nathan Michael and the Resilient Intelligent Systems Lab.
 Before CMU, I led the development of multiple software capabilities for safety-critical autonomous systems in the aerospace industry.

 I am also an RSS Pioneer, an NCWIT Collegiate Award Honorable Mention recipient, and a Siebel Scholar in Computer Science.